Pantotone/YAWO4YARG/README.md

 > `right` - Shows album art and text right-to-left
 >
 > `center` - Shows album art and text left-to-right, but widget will be centered on canvas

+### `LastFmAPIKey.txt` - Use Last.fm as a fallback when album art isn't available on chart.

+1. Go to [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create) (you'll need to create an Last.fm account if you don't have)

+2. You'll need to provide an `Application Name`, feel free to chose whatever name. (the other fields aren't required)

+3. Copy your API key, you'll need it later.

+4. On the extracted widget folder, go to `settings` folder, and open `LastFmAPIKey.txt` with a text or code editor.

+5. Paste your API key, and save.